CONFESSIONS: A Sort Of Augustinian Biography

 From zero to fourscore plus in the wink of an eye.

-We were a musical family, my parents both sang and played instruments.
+Music was always an important part of our family; Mom and Dad both had beautiful voices and played instruments.
 My father was raised in the Salvation Army band tradition and my mother played piano and had been offered a singing career.
 My father never needed to find a church organist, he brought one with him.
 When my sister was two and I three, we were singing in church together.
 I sang harmony behind her beautiful melody voice until we left high school.

 In the early 1950’s, while we lived in Naples, Italy, I used to listen to the radio and its strange musics from all around the Mediterranean.
 If I had known I would end up studying that music as my profession I would have listened more carefully.
 The streets were abuzz with sounds unfamiliar and beguiling: laborers whistling and singing melodies more like Africa than Europe, bagpipers still came down from the mountains at Easter, street vendors–on foot or in horse carts with steel-rimmed wheels rumbling over the cobblestones–called out their wares in snatches of tunes or spun long melismas of song which echoed down the stone-lined streets, awakening me before dawn.